 Funded residencies are available throughout the year, and provide a private studio and self-catering accommodation on the Dumfries House estate for up to four artists at any one time.

 This is a unique opportunity for painters, textile and furniture designers, illustrators, practice-based researchers and applied artists who use drawing in their practice.
 The emphasis is on working from observation and the development of new work.

-Applications for the Dumfries House Residency are currently only open to Scottish Artists applicants deadline for Scottish Artists is 5pm Monday 21 October 2018.
-Royal Drawing School Alumni and US applications are currently closed, applications will open again in Spring 2019.
+Applications for the Dumfries House Residency for Royal Drawing School Alumni, Scottish Artists and US applications are currently closed, applications will open again in Spring 2019.
 If you have any questions regarding the residency please contact email@example.com